Suárez, Puig homer, Reds jump on Cubs errors to win 6-3

+CHICAGO (AP) — The last-place Cincinnati Reds keep finding ways to beat the top team in their division.

-CHICAGO (AP) — Eugenio Suárez and Yasiel Puig each hit his 22nd home run of the season, and the Cincinnati Reds rallied past the Chicago Cubs 6-3 on Monday night.
+Eugenio Suárez and Yasiel Puig each hit his 22nd home run of the season, and Cincinnati rallied past Chicago 6-3 on Monday night.

-Jesse Winker raced home with an unearned go-ahead run to cap a two-run seventh inning that made a winner of All-Star Luis Castillo.
+Jesse Winker raced home with an unearned run to cap a two-run seventh inning that made a winner of All-Star starter Luis Castillo.
+And although the NL Central standings are tight, the Reds improved to a surprising 7-3 against the first-place Cubs this season.

+“We match up well against them,” catcher Curt Casali said.
+“Our team has really risen to the challenge of facing a playoff-caliber team.”

+After the game, the Cubs acquired catcher Martín Maldonado in a trade with Kansas City that sent left-hander Mike Montgomery to the Royals.
+In related news, Chicago also announced that All-Star backstop Willson Contreras is going on the 10-day injured list with a strain to the arch area of his right foot.

-Curt Casali sent the first pitch from reliever Steve Cishek (2-5) in the seventh into the left-field bleachers to tie it at 3.
+Casali sent the first pitch from reliever Steve Cishek (2-5) in the seventh into the left field bleachers to tie it at 3.
 Winker pinch-hit for Castillo and singled, then the Reds jumped on errors by two usually sure-handed Cubs infielders to take the lead.

 Winker advanced to second when shortstop Javier Báez couldn’t handle Nick Senzel’s grounder.
 Winker came home when Suárez’s hard bouncer slipped over David Bote’s glove at third.

-Pinch-hitter Kyle Farmer and reliever Michael Lorenzen singled home insurance runs in the eighth as Cincinnati improved to 7-3 against the NL Central leaders.
+Pinch-hitter Kyle Farmer and reliever Michael Lorenzen singled home insurance runs in the eighth.

+“We just kind of fell apart uncharacteristically,” Cubs manager Joe Maddon said.
+“I have no answer.

+“It was closer than it looked and we made mistakes to compound the issue.”

 Castillo (9-3) allowed three runs on seven hits and struck out 10 through six innings.
-Raisel Iglesias got five outs for his 17th save.
+After throwing 105 pitches, the right-hander left trailing 3-2 before his teammates rallied to get him a win.

+“He was really good early,” Reds manager David Bell said.
+“You have to give the Cubs credit.
+I thought they had a really good approach off him and made it a little tough on him.

+“Sure enough, he battled and did what you’ve seen him do on several occasions this year.”

 Kyle Schwarber hit his 20th home run and doubled.
 Jason Heyward came through with two more singles and an RBI, but the Cubs fell flat after a three-game sweep of Pittsburgh.

-Chicago’s Kyle Hendricks was sharp through six innings in his third start following a 17-day stint on the injured list with shoulder inflammation.
+Kyle Hendricks was sharp through six innings in his third start following a 17-day stint on the injured list with shoulder inflammation.
 The right-hander allowed two runs and four hits.

+“I feel really close to where I was and have just got to build on this,” Hendricks said.

 Suárez hit a full-count pitch into the basket in left-center to put the Reds ahead 1-0 in the first.

 Hendricks’ defense helped him escape a two-out, bases-loaded jam in the third.
 Bote blocked Puig’s smash down the line, recovered and then threw wide.
-First baseman Anthony Rizzo stretched, snared the ball and kept his right foot on the bag just long enough to record the out.
+First baseman Anthony Rizzo stretched, snared the ball and kept his foot on the bag just long enough to record the out.

 Schwarber homered to left-center with two outs in the third to tie it at 1 and end Castillo’s scoreless streak at 15 1/3 innings.